contains the active ingredient valganciclovir

 The usual dose is 900 mg (two 450 mg tablets) once daily with food.

-Prevention of CMV Disease in Transplantation
+Prevention of CMV Disease in Transplantation for adults

 The usual dose is 900 mg (two 450 mg tablets) once daily with food, starting within